Adrián Sánchez (baseball): 2018 season

-2019 season
+2019–20 seasons

-The Nationals optioned Sánchez to their new Class AAA affiliate, the Fresno Grizzlies of the Pacific Coast League, just after the conclusion of spring training in 2019, but the Grizzlies′ season had not yet begun when they recalled him to Washington on April 3 after Trea Turner suffered a broken finger in a game on April 2 and went on the 10-day injured list.
-Sánchez made no appearances for Washington before the Nationals optioned him to Class AA Harrisburg on April 7, in time for Harrisburg′s season to begin the following day.
+The Nationals optioned Sánchez to their new Triple-A affiliate, the Fresno Grizzlies of the Pacific Coast League, just after the conclusion of spring training in 2019, but the Grizzlies′ season had not yet begun when they recalled him to Washington on April 3 after Trea Turner suffered a broken finger in a game on April 2 and went on the 10-day injured list.
+Sánchez made no appearances for Washington before the Nationals optioned him to Double-A Harrisburg on April 7, in time for Harrisburg′s season to begin the following day.

 With Harrisburg on April 14, Sánchez played in his 1,000th minor league game, all in the Washington Nationals organization; although playing 1,000 or more minor-league games during a career was not uncommon, playing 1,000 minor league games for a single organization was a rarity.
-His total included 156 games with the Class AAA Syracuse Chiefs, 256 with Class AA Harrisburg, 269 with the Class A-Advanced Potomac Nationals, 156 with the Class A Hagerstown Suns, 62 with the rookie-level Gulf Coast League Nationals, and 101 with the rookie-level DSL Nationals.
+His total included 156 games with the Triple-A Syracuse Chiefs, 256 with Double-A Harrisburg, 269 with the High-A Potomac Nationals, 156 with the Single-A Hagerstown Suns, 62 with the rookie-level Gulf Coast League Nationals, and 101 with the rookie-level DSL Nationals.
 Since signing with the Nationals on January 21, 2007, he had become the second-longest-tenured player in the Nationals organization, with only Ryan Zimmerman having a longer association with the Nationals at the time.
 In addition to 1,000 minor-league games, he had played in 62 major-league games with the Nationals, giving him a total of 1,062 appearances at all levels combined in games in the Nationals organization during his career, the most by any player.
 In 28 games with the Nationals, Sanchez finished with a .226 average and an RBI.
 The Nationals finished the 2019 year with a 93-69 record, clinching a wild card spot, and eventually won the World Series over the Houston Astros.
 Sanchez was not active during the team's postseason run, but he still won his first world championship.

-He was outrighted to AAA on October 9, 2020.
-Sánchez resigned with the Nationals on a minor league deal on November 5, 2020.
+Sánchez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On October 9, 2020, Sánchez was removed from the 40-man roster and sent outright to Triple-A. Sánchez resigned with the Nationals on a minor league deal on November 5.

-He did not appear in a game in 2020 due to the cancellation of the Minor League Baseball season.